 There are some pretty cool embellishments you can add to your upholstery project.
 Adding a decorative trim can really make your piece stand out.
-If you saw my friend Carrie’s home tour, you might remember the hot pink piping on her blue sectional.
-Also, she used 2 different color blues – lighter on the front, darker on the back.
+If you saw my friend Carrie’s 80s modern home tour, you might remember the hot pink piping on her blue sectional.
+Also, she used 2 different color blues – lighter on the front, and darker on the back.

 A double welt (one piece of trim that looks like two pieces of piping) is a great way to finish a chair or settee with visible staples or a raw edge.
 For the vintage Alky chair, the upholsterer had to add a zipped because the entire frame is made of steel.